 - 1 egg for egg wash

-- In a medium skillet heat olive oil and add ground beef to it.
-Saute the ground beef until fully cooked, breaking it up with a wooden spoon.
-Add onions and garlic to it and continue sauteing until onion is cooked through.
-Add hot sauce, the rest of the spices and herbs, and beef broth.
-Mix well and cook until broth has almost completely evaporated.
-However make sure you don't evaporate it completely, because you want the meat pies to be moist.
+In a medium skillet heat the olive oil and add the ground beef.
+Saute the ground beef until no longer pink, breaking it up with a wooden spoon.
+Add the onion and garlic to it and continue sautéing until the onion is soft and translucent.

-- Brush the empanadas with egg wash and bake for about 20 to 25 minutes, or until golden.
-Serve warm with salsa.
+Poke holes in each empanada using a fork then brush the empanadas with the egg wash and bake for about 20 to 25 minutes, or until golden brown.
+Serve warm with salsa or salsa verde.

 After cutting rounds from each pastry sheet, reroll the leftover dough and cut it into more rounds, you should get about 10 rounds in total from each pastry sheet.

 Please keep in mind that nutritional information is a rough estimate and can vary greatly based on products used.